 Inclusive Learning Practices

-Inclusive learning practices at Blomfield Special School create a supportive environment where students can thrive in both satellite classrooms and outreach programs.
+Inclusive learning practices at Blomfield Special School create supportive spaces where students excel in both satellite classrooms and outreach programs.
+These settings blend special and mainstream education strengths.

-These satellite classrooms, spread across 11 locations in Whangārei, Kamo, and Kaitaia, blend the strengths of special and mainstream education.
-Here, you'll experience differentiated instruction tailored to meet individual learning needs, allowing every student to progress at their own pace.
+Spread across 11 locations in Whangārei, Kamo, and Kaitaia, satellite classrooms offer differentiated instruction tailored to individual needs, ensuring every student progresses at their own pace.

-Through carefully structured learning environments, Blomfield Special School prioritizes personal connections between teachers and students, enhancing the sense of belonging.
+Through structured environments, Blomfield prioritizes personal connections between teachers and students, enhancing a deep sense of belonging for everyone involved.

-Therapeutic approaches further complement educational practices, addressing physical, sensory, and communication needs.
+Therapeutic approaches complement education, addressing physical, sensory, and communication needs to support holistic student development.

 Support for Māori Students

-- Te reo Māori and tikanga are integral to daily interactions.
+- Te reo Māori and tikanga are embedded in everyday interactions.

-- A dedicated kapa haka group promotes Māori cultural practices.
+- A dedicated kapa haka group nurtures Māori cultural practices and expression.

-The learning environment is designed to affirm all students' identities and cultures, ensuring inclusivity through a Universal Design for Learning approach.
-As a result, Māori students learn as Māori, supported by culturally responsive practices that benefit everyone.
+The learning environment affirms all students’ identities through a Universal Design for Learning approach.
+Māori students learn as Māori, supported by culturally responsive practices benefiting all.

-At Blomfield, every student is seen as a capable learner, fostering an atmosphere of belonging and respect.
+Every student at Blomfield is viewed as a capable learner, fostering an atmosphere of belonging and respect across the entire school community.

 Community Engagement Strategies

-Building on the strong foundation of cultural respect and support for Māori students, Blomfield Special School prioritizes community engagement as a key strategy for enhancing educational experiences.
-By fostering community involvement, the school collaborates with local agencies and organizations to provide essential services and learning opportunities that extend beyond the classroom.
+Building on cultural respect and support for Māori students, Blomfield Special School emphasizes community engagement to enrich educational experiences.
+Collaboration with local agencies extends services and opportunities beyond the classroom.

 Strategy | Description | Outcome |